edterbak/NodeRed_Heishamon_control/README.md

 - Enhancement: [New] Show current status of heater on HOME dashboard.
 - Enhancement: [New] (RTC) Send Changed Room setpoint to log
 - Enhancement: [New] Enable debug temperatures (switch) for more temperature logging.

+[2022-11-13] v21.11 - Changes compared to Main 21.10:
+- BUG: Log - fixed extra debug switch.
+From start it was auto-enabled.
+- Enhancement: Re-implemented some of Aikons textual corrections.
+- Enhancement: Fixed location of HELP button for settings, improved text overal in help buttons, size of the box etc.
+- Enhancement: Moved 'Scheduler related settings' to Scheduler.

 ********